trutru21/mkv-factory/README.md

 # MKV Factory

-#### Version 8.5
+#### Version 9.0

-A smart, profile-driven Python tool for automating MKV conversion and remuxing.
-Built for high-quality Blu-ray rips to preserve Dolby Vision and HDR10/HDR10+ metadata.
-It compresses high-bitrate video files into smaller, media-server-ready MKVs with minimal to no perceptible loss in visual quality.
+A smart, profile-driven Python tool for automating GPU-enabled MKV conversion and remuxing built to handle HDR metadata, letting you define granular policies: keep, drop, or convert Dolby Vision / HDR10+ metadata, ensuring compatibility with your media server (Plex, Jellyfin, etc.) and players.

+Smart track selection lets you automatically strip MKV's from unwanted languages and subs, while encoding the video to space-saving format in the same time.

 Want to process entire folders?
-This tool got you covered.
-Specify the processing policies (e.g., encoding quality, audio/subtitle languages, etc.) in a profile, and the script will take care of the rest.
+Specify all your policies (video, audio/subtitle languages, HDR rules) in a single profile.json, and the script will automate the rest.

 Need to fine-tune your MKVs?
-You can easily extract the best parts from different MKVs — video, audio, and subtitles — and merge them into one flawless MKV of your design!
+You can extract the best parts from different MKVs — video, audio, and subtitles — and merge them into one flawless MKV of your design.

 ---
 ## Key Features

-- **Profile-driven Automation:** Define your preferences in a `profile.json` file – encoding settings, language selections, cleanup rules – and let the script handle the repetitive work.
+- **Profile-driven Automation:** Define your preferences in a `profile.json` file – encoding settings, language selections, and cleanup rules.
 - **Dual-Mode Operation:**
-    - **Interactive Mode:** Process single files step-by-step with full control over track selection.
-Ideal for unique cases or testing profiles.
+    - **Interactive Mode:** Process single files step-by-step with full control over tracks selection.
-    - **Batch Mode:** Point the script at a source folder, provide a profile, and let it process all video files automatically according to your rules.
+    - **Batch Mode:** Select a source folder, provide a profile, and let it process all video files according to your rules.
-- **Efficient HEVC Encoding:** Transcode large Blu-ray rips (H.264 or HEVC) to space-saving H.265/HEVC using hardware acceleration.
+- **Efficient HEVC Encoding:** Transcode large Blu-ray rips to space-saving H.265/HEVC using Nvidia or AMD hardware acceleration.
-- **Full Video Passthrough (Remux):** Don't need to re-encode?
-Use the `passthrough` mode to copy the video stream untouched while still allowing you to select and remux audio/subtitle tracks.
-- **Dolby Vision Profile Conversion:** Automatically converts incompatible Blu-ray Dolby Vision 7 profile to the widely compatible **Profile 8**, ensuring playback on media servers like Plex and modern devices.
-- **Hardware Acceleration:** Automatically detects Nvidia (NVENC) or AMD (AMF) hardware encoders for fast conversions.
+- **Flexible Video Passthrough (Remux):** Copy the video stream 1:1, or perform lossless hybrid operations like converting DV P7->P8 or stripping metadata (DV/HDR10+) while preserving the original video quality.
+- **Advanced Dynamic HDR Control**: Full control over dynamic HDR metadata.
+Independently manage Dolby Vision (keep, drop, convert P7->P8) and HDR10+ (keep, drop) policies.
 - **Smart Track Selection:** Define preferred languages, codec priorities (e.g., TrueHD > DTS > AC3), and exclusion keywords (e.g., "commentary") in your profile for automated, intelligent audio and subtitle track selection.
 - **Flexible Stream Injection:** Ever wished you could merge the best parts of two rips?
 Now you can!
 Easily combine video, audio, and subtitles from any source into your perfect MKV.
-- **Reliable Extraction:** Uses mkvextract for demuxing streams, avoiding the corruption issues that can occur with ffmpeg's -c copy on complex HEVC streams.
-- **Plex-Friendly Naming:** Generates clean, organized filenames compliant with media server standards (e.g., `Movie Title (Year) [2160p HEVC CQ16 DV].mkv` or `Movie Title (Year) [1080p HEVC REMUX HDR].mkv`).
+- **Plex-Friendly Naming:** Generates clean, organized filenames compliant with media server standards (e.g., `Movie Title (Year) [2160p HEVC CQ16 DV].mkv`).
 - **Detailed Logging:** Creates a timestamped log file for each run, making it easy to track progress, verify settings, and troubleshoot issues.

-### HDR10+ and Dolby Vision Profile 5 Limitation Notice
+### Static HDR10 and Dolby Vision Profile 5 Limitation Notice

-Currently, this tool can only preserve (transfer) HDR10+ metadata when using the **Passthrough Mode**.

-The **Encode Mode** uses hardware encoders (NVENC/AMF) which **will discard** all HDR10+ metadata, at this time.

-**Recommendation:**
-- **To preserve HDR10+:** You MUST select **Passthrough Mode** (in interactive mode) or set `"video_policy": "passthrough"` (in your profile.json).
-- **To also ensure Dolby Vision compatibility:** Select **Passthrough Mode** and answer **"Yes"** to the DV conversion question (or set `"passthrough_convert_dv_to_p8": true`).
-This is the *only* way to preserve HDR10+ **and** convert DV P7 to P8 at the same time.
+**Static HDR10:** This script attempts to preserve static HDR10 metadata for files without DV/HDR10+ by mapping it during the encode.
+However, this method's success is not guaranteed and depends on ffmpeg's ability to read the source metadata.
+For files that have static HDR10 **only**, using Passthrough Mode is the most reliable method to ensure it is preserved.
+For files with DV/HDR10+ the static tags are included in the respective streams for both Encode and Passthrough modes.

-- **Dolby Vision Profile 5 :** Processing is INCOMPATIBLE & BLOCKED.
-This profile's IPT-PQ-C2 color matrix cannot be correctly processed by the encoding (NVENC/AMF) or conversion (`dovi_tool`) tools used in this script.
-Attempting either would result in corrupted (purple/green) video.
+**Dolby Vision Profile 5 :** Encoding DV5 is incompatible.
+This profile's IPT-PQ-C2 color matrix cannot be correctly processed by the tools used in this script.
+Attempting would result in corrupted (purple/green) video.
-    - The script detects Profile 5 and **automatically forces Pure Passthrough mode** (1:1 copy) if you select Encode or Hybrid Passthrough, preventing video corruption during processing.
+    - The script detects DV P5 and **automatically forces pure Passthrough mode** (1:1 copy) to prevent video corruption during processing.
-    - **IMPORTANT:** The resulting output file will retain the original Profile 5 stream and **will likely appear purple/green on most players** due to lack of IPT-PQ-C2 support.
-Correct playback requires specific compatible hardware (e.g., Nvidia Shield).
+    - The resulting output file will retain the original Profile 5 stream and will likely appear purple/green on most players due to lack of IPT-PQ-C2 support.
+Correct playback requires compatible hardware (e.g., Nvidia Shield).

 ---
 ## Prerequisites

 Before running the script, you must have the following software packages installed.
 The script will verify the presence of the specific command-line tools they provide.

-- **FFmpeg:** Provides the core `ffmpeg` (for encoding) and `ffprobe` (for analysis) commands.
-Must be compiled with support for your hardware encoder (`hevc_nvenc` for Nvidia, `hevc_amf` for AMD).
+- **FFmpeg:** Provides the core `ffmpeg` and `ffprobe` commands.
-- **MKVToolNix:** Provides the `mkvmerge` (for muxing) and `mkvextract` (for demuxing) commands.
+- **MKVToolNix:** Provides the `mkvmerge` and `mkvextract`commands.
-- **dovi_tool:** The essential stand-alone tool for handling Dolby Vision metadata.
+- **dovi_tool:** Handles Dolby Vision metadata.
+- **hdr10plus_tool:** Handles HDR10+ metadata.

 ### Optional (but recommended)

-By default, the script's autofilename logic will remove non-ASCII characters (like ś, π, ó, etc.).
+By default, the script 's autofilename logic will remove non-ASCII characters (like ś, π, ó, etc.).
 If you want to transliterate them (e.g., ś -> s), you must install the Unidecode library (see the next chapter for details).

 ---
 ## Environment Setup (Linux)